Matica slovenská: Third building

 After the adoption of the Library Act of May 2000, the Slovak National Library in Slovak Matica was separated from the Slovak Matica in July 2000 and became an independent legal entity, which acquired its registered office on Hostihora.
 Paradoxically, by law it was excluded from the Matica's structure, except the third, also the first historical building of the Slovak Matica.
 The third building became the seat of the Slovak National Library and the Slovak Matica office returned to the second parent building.

-The ceremonial laying of the foundation stone for the new, third building of the Slovak Matica on Hostihora (Martin) took place during the celebrations of the Slovak Matica centuries on August 4, 1963.
-Third building was opened by Vladimír Mináč.
+The ceremonial laying of the foundation stone for the new, third building of the Slovak Matica on Hostihora (Martin) took place during the celebrations of the Slovak Matica centennial anniversary on August 4, 1963.
+The third building was opened by Vladimír Mináč.